debhere/Predict-Crypto-Price/LEARNING.md

 ```
 conda activate 'venv'
 ```

+## Streamlit

+1. Realized that a stream object (write_stream) gets the app automatically refreshed.

 ## Misclaneous

 1. You cannot invoke a module without installation if both are not having same parent directory.